You are currently viewing Seven Days in Costa Rica: Travel Journal with Free Itinerary & Stunning Pictures

 La Fiesta del Maiz

 Lunch at a local restaurant offered our first taste of the country: a perfectly grilled pork chop and a comforting bowl of beef soup that felt both hearty and soulful.
-As we left the city behind, the landscape quickly transformed into winding mountain roads, steep climbs, and sharp turns that demanded full attention—and more than a little nerve.

 Arenal Volcano